0x0L/rocksmith/README.md

   --no-crypto       do not perform encryption/decryption operations --unpack FILE     unpack a PSARC archive
-  --pack DIRECTORY  pack a DIRECTORY into a PSARC archive --print-sng FILE  print a Rocksmith sng file as a JSON string --wwise FILE      generate soundbanks from a music file --gpa FILE        parse GoPlayAlong xml file for synchronization
+  --pack DIRECTORY  pack a DIRECTORY into a PSARC archive --convert FILE    convert a PSARC archive between MAC and PC --print-sng FILE  print a Rocksmith sng file as a JSON string --wwise FILE      generate soundbanks from a music file --gpa FILE        parse GoPlayAlong xml file for synchronization